-The Art of Social Media Marketing (Understanding your Pinterest Analytics!)
+The Art of Social Media Marketing (and 4 Pinterest Marketing Tips!)

 Is social media marketing an art?
 The word analytics kind of screams math to me, and as far as I'm concerned, math and art don't exactly go hand in hand.

 Business owners know they should be measuring their data, but how do you know exactly what metrics to look at to get the best ROI?
 And what if it's not working they way you expected it to?

 To gain some perspective, we need to first gain some perspective and address the state of digital marketing…and the paid traffic correction that we're currently in the midst of.

 Unless you're using a very specific retargeting and custom audience strategy, don't expect Facebook ads to work the way they did in 2014.
 You can read more about that here, but in this article, I'm specifically talking about why the age of interruption is over and how you can leverage the power of Pinterest to help you implement a sustainable online business model.

 You likely already know that Pinterest is a search and discovery platform…just like Google.

 Search engines are completely different from other social media channels, so you have to understand the nuances of SEO (search engine optimization) in order to leverage all that Pinterest has to offer.

 But don't let those three letters (SEO) scare you.
 It's really not that hard, and anyone can learn how to do it.